adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

   * Clap events
   * Weight updates
   * Shake events
-  * Infrared events (detecting other MiPs and receiving their IR signals)
+  * Infrared events (detecting other MiPs and receiving their IR codes)
 * If you are sending a lot of data to the Arduino IDE in between MiP function calls, you might cause these updates/events to be lost.
 * There is a LED labelled **MiP UART** towards the lower right corner of the MiP ProMini Pack.
 This will be lit when Serial is switched to exchange data with the MiP.
 * If you see that it is off most of the time, then you are likely to miss these updates/events.